 Graha Shanti / Grahamakha or Grahyadnya or Devak

 The Graha Shanti is typically done a day before the formal marriage ceremony so that maximum number of outside guests can attend the function.
 The primary purpose of the pre wedding rituals is to kick off the religious and social festivities leading to the marriage ceremony.
-These rituals are known by various names such as Devak, Grahamakha, Graha Shanti etc. These rituals are typically done separately by the boy’s and girl’s parents in their own homes.
+These rituals are known by various names such as Devak, Grahamakha, Graha Shanti etc. These rituals are done separately by the boy’s and girl’s parents in their own homes.
 However, they can also be done together, if necessary, especially if non Indian parents are interested.
 It takes about an hour to set up and one hour to do these rituals.

 We start the ceremony with Muhurta Medha -pooja of a Mango or similar tree branch and Toran at the house entrance, followed by these steps.